domluna/websocket-golang-chat/README.md

 Note that in order to call the binary from any folder you have to change the path in line 17 to

 <code>"Users/YOURNAME/PATH_OF_GO_SOURCE_TO_FILE/chat.html"</code>

+If your not going to need to call it from anywhere but the current folder then dont do anything.